The Minimal Asset Process (MAP) is a form of bankruptcy in Scotland aimed at individuals with low income and minimal assets.

-The Minimal Asset Process (MAP) in Scotland provides debt relief for individuals in severe financial distress.
+The Minimal Asset Process (MAP) in Scotland provides debt support for individuals in severe financial distress.
+Tailored to those with limited income and few assets, MAP simplifies the bankruptcy process.

 To qualify for Minimal Asset Process (MAP) bankruptcy in Scotland, individuals must meet specific criteria.
 Eligibility includes: